-Manipulating Content: The SlingPostServlet
+Manipulating Content - The SlingPostServlet (servlets.post)

 Multiple Ways to Modify Content

 As always in life there is more than one way to do it.
-So to modify content in a JCR repository underlying Sling, you have multiple options, two of which are WebDAV and the Sling default POST Servlet also called the SlingPostServlet.
-This page is about how you can modify - create, modify, copy, move, delete - content through the SlingPostServlet.
+So to modify content in Sling, you have multiple options, the Sling default POST Servlet also called the SlingPostServlet is one of them.
+This page is about how you can modify - create, modify, copy, move, delete, import - content through the SlingPostServlet.
 In addition it also explains how to extend the SlingPostServlet with new operations.

 Quickstart: Creating Content

-To create content you simply send an HTTP POST request using the path of the node to store the content in and include the actual content as request parameters.
+To create content you simply send an HTTP POST request using the path of the resource to store the content in and include the actual content as request parameters.
 So one possibility to do just that is by having an HTML Form like the following:

-<form method="POST" action="http://host/some/new/content" enctype="multipart/form-data"> <input type="text" name="title" value="" /> <input type="text" name="text" value="" /> </form>
+<input type="text" name="title" value="" />

-Similarly you can do this using the curl command line tool:
+Similarly, you can do this using the curl command line tool:

 $ curl -Ftitle="some title text" -Ftext="some body text content" http://host/some/new/content

-$ curl -F"jcr:primaryType=nt:unstructured" -Ftitle="some title text" -Ftext="some body text content" http://host/some/new/content
+$ curl -F"jcr:primaryType=nt:unstructured" -Ftitle="some title text" \

-$ curl -F"sling:resourceType=sling:sample" -Ftitle="some title text" -Ftext="some body text content" http://host/some/new/content
+-Ftext="some body text content" http://host/some/new/content

 Preface: multipart/form-data POSTs